decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-01-primary-backup.markdown

       send output to the client
 ```

-Importantly, to avoid duplication of input, we assume the command ```cmd``` includes a unique identifier.
-Moreover, to avoid duplication of output, the assume the ```output``` includes a unique identifier and also the unique identifier of the ```cmd```.
+1. To avoid duplication of input, each command ```cmd``` includes a unique identifier.
+2. To avoid duplication of output, each ```output``` includes a unique identifier and also the unique identifier of the ```cmd```.

-The above state machine can be implemented in practice with a simple primary-backup paradigm.
+The above state machine can made fault tolerant to a single crash failure with a simple primary-backup paradigm.

 **Primary.** The ```primary``` behaves exactly like an ideal state machine until it crashes.
-However, if it does crash, it needs the backup to takeover the execution and continue serving the client.
+However, if it does crash, it needs the backup to take over the execution and continue serving the client.

 ```
 // Primary